 + Licenses can be used for multiple classes within a school

 + Teachers receive dedicated login with additional workshop companion and teaching resources

 + Student logins to access learning modules and complete activities

 A new season of film education episodes are added each year, along with resources and workshop companion guides.

 Councils typically purchase access for as many schools as their budget allows across their LGA, with the minimum being one school.

-- March-Aug: Councils sign up to be involved
+- March onwards: Councils sign up to be involved

-- June-Sep: Students produce short films using their newfound filmmaking skills
+- May-Oct: Students produce short films using their newfound filmmaking skills

 - Nov 12th: The 2021 Nextwave short film competition closes for submissions

 - Nov 15th: 2022 intake for Nextwave Online closes